-Each module in co-ordinated by a named member of academic staff.
+Each module is coordinated by a named member of academic staff.
 If you have queries concerning a particular module (its assessment, exam content, etc.) you should talk to the module coordinator or in the case of an assignment, the member of staff responsible for setting the assignment.
-Further help can be obtained your Adviser of Studies, Tutor, or the School Office.
+Further help can be obtained from your Adviser of Studies, Tutor, or the School Office.

-If, after talking about your problem with those mentioned above, you are still not happy, you should see either the Director of Education or the Head of School, Professor McMullan (make an appointment with the Head of School's / Director of Education Secretary, Ms Mervyn (02890972279; m.mervyn@qub.ac.uk).
+If, after talking about your problem with those mentioned above, you are still not happy, you should make an appointment to speak to the Director of Education.